mainmatter/mainmatter.com/src/posts/2020-02-28-the-little-changes-that-helped-to-transform-an-RFC-into-emberjs-com.md

 ## Thanks

-Allocated time donated by simplabs allowed me and others to bring the styleguide and overall design of the website to what you can see online now.
+Allocated time donated by Mainmatter allowed me and others to bring the styleguide and overall design of the website to what you can see online now.
 I was very honored by being invited to this project and my design changes were just an ever so small piece of the huge effort that went into the website from every single